DEPARTMENT OF DEFENSE - CONGRESSIONALLY DIRECTED MEDICAL RESEARCH PROGRAMS

 Mission

-Fund research that will eliminate death and suffering from prostate cancer and enhance the well-being of Service Members, Veterans, and all the men and their Families who are experiencing the impact of the disease
+Fund research that will eliminate death and suffering from prostate cancer and enhance the well- being of Service Members and their Families, Veterans, and all the patients and caregivers who are experiencing the impact of the disease